coq/ceps/text/000-prop-untangle.md

 This CEP is partially inspired partly by the following discussion I had with the F* development team: https://github.com/FStarLang/FStar/issues/360
+It seems F* now has different mechanisms (effect systems) for proofs and erasure.

 # Unresolved questions